cybertec-postgresql/patroni-windows-packaging/doc/setup.md

 # Setup Patroni

-Warning: Do not begin setting up Patroni if your etcd cluster does not yet contain all cluster members, check `C:\PES\etcd\etcdctl cluster-health` to make sure.
+Warning: Do not begin setting up Patroni if your etcd cluster does not yet contain all cluster members, check `C:\PES\etcd\etcdctl --cluster=true endpoint health` to make sure.
 Otherwise you will have multiple Patroni instances who are not aware of their peers and will bootstrap on their own.

 From the base directory `C:\PES\`, go into the `patroni` directory and create (or edit) a file `patroni.yaml`.